I hope everyone is continuing to do well, and staying healthy. I wanted to update you all on where we are with club events at this time.

 Our focus at all times is the health and well-being of our members, as well as that of others with whom we interact.
 As a club, we need to respect and follow the rules, regulations and recommendations from our state and local officials, health care professionals, PCA National, and the PCA’s insurance carriers.

-Here are some of the things that we expect to need to work with for the duration.
-Please note that none of this is cast in stone yet, the process will likely change a bit as we learn what works and what doesn’t.
+Here are some of the things that we need to work with for the duration.
+Please note that the process could change a bit as we learn what works and what doesn’t.

 - Communicable Disease Waiver – PCA’s insurance carrier is requiring that all members and guests at ANY PCA event (even social gatherings and dinners, not just driving events) sign a Communicable Disease Waiver.
 This waiver can be filled out and signed in advance, and will be valid for all events through the end of April 2021.
 We highly recommend that all members sign this waiver in advance and bring it the the first event that you attend.
 Remember, we will need a separate waiver for each family member.
-I will send an email with a download link to this form along with instructions within the next couple of days.
+Download this form here – PCA Communicable Disease Waiver

 - Pre-registration – In the past we have often asked for RSVP in advance.
 As we move forward, knowing who and how many will attend ahead of time is even more important, and so pre-registration for some events will be highly recommended.
 We ask that members please be diligent in letting our event planners know if you are planning to attend.